 - 18 U.S.C. § 2260- Production of sexually explicit depictions of a minor for importation into the United States

-First-time offenders found guilty of producing child pornography may be sentenced to fines and between 15 and 20 years in prison.
-Offenders may be prosecuted under federal, state, or both jurisdictions for any child pornography offense.
+A violation of federal child pornography laws is a serious crime, and convicted offenders face fines severe statutory penalties.
+First-time offenders found guilty of producing child pornography may be sentenced to fines and between 15 to 30 years in prison.
+Offenders may be prosecuted under federal, state or both jurisdictions for any child pornography offense.